-The proposed RU-1-11 zoning permits single-family residences on minimum 7,500 square-foot lots, with a minimum width and depth of 75 feet, and a minimum living area of 1,100 square feet.
-RU-1-11 does not permit horses, barns or horticulture.
+The proposed RU-1-11 classification permits single family residences on minimum 7,500 square foot lots, with a minimum width and depth of 75 feet, and a minimum house size of 1,100 square feet.
+RU-1-11 does not permit horses, barns, or horticulture.